laurence404/bootstrap/INSTALL.md

 Check ArgoCD is showing healthy apps

 After a minute check local domain (should have a valid LetsEncrypt certificate): https://whoami.local.yourdomain.com.
 If this doesn't work, check if your router filters DNS responses containing RFC1918 private IPs.

+## 9. Cleanup

+You may wish to rotate your [Cloudflare Global API key](https://dash.cloudflare.com/profile/api-tokens), so as not to leave a powerful credential in your terraform config and state.
+If its necessary to run terraform again, the new key can be added to `terraform.tfvars`.